 Key Credit Score Components

-Credit Utilization (30% of FICO Score): This is the ratio of your credit card balances to your credit limit.
-Keeping this ratio below 30% is advisable.
+Thirty percent of your FICO score is your credit utilization ratio—that is, the ratio of your credit card balances to your credit limit.
+One should keep this ratio below thirty percent.

 Strategies to Enhance Credit Health